Wildlife Rescue & Rehabilitation

 Our goal is to release as many animals as possible back into the wild.
 Those that can be rehabilitated will be returned to nature; those with permanent disabilities are sheltered here, where they provide a special learning experience for the children—and staff—at Green Chimneys.

-We Invite You to Visit and Learn
+Visit and Learn